theoboldalex/php-test-runner.nvim/README.md

 This plugin is very much a work in progress.
 Currently only runs `./vendor/bin/phpunit` in the current working directory and spits the results into a new floating window.
-I plan to add more options once the core functionality is working as I like it.
+I plan to add more options for testing frameworks once the core functionality is working as I like it.